alvaroaguirre/alvaroaguirre.github.io/coffee.md

 layout: default
 ---

-## Coffee
+## Coffee and Cafés

 One of my biggest passions is specialty coffee.
 I frequently spend hours in coffee shops reading, and a few years ago I started talking to the baristas and owners trying to learn more about the coffee I was served.
 Where it came from, what process did the beans go through, how was it brewed.
 I discovered it was a fantastically complex world.
 During my masters degree, I explored this passion further by joining the Coffee Society of my College, participating in tastings, visits to cafés, and learning lots.
 Brewing coffee is an important part of my days, a very slow and relaxing time for myself.

-I have an Instagram account where I post some brewing videos and other coffee related things: [@alvrew](https://www.instagram.com/alvrew/).
+### My Café Map

+I have created a Café Map, with my favorite coffeeshops in different parts of the world.
+Check it out here:

+<a href="https://alvaroaguirre.com/assets/map/maps" target="_blank">Alvaro's Café Map</a>

 ### Beans